All Products

 } else {

 // 4.3.
-If the call is successful, process the returned data
+If the call is successful, process the returned data.

-self.showAlert(title: "Return data", message: response?.description)
+self.showAlert(title: "Returned Data", message: response?.description)

 }